Comparative evaluation of the web-based contiguous cartogram generation tool go-cart.io: Methods

 \subsection{Cartogram software}

-When evaluating the usability of a software system, \cite{lewis_system_2018} recommends performing norms-based evaluations, where software system usability is evaluated against standards for usability generally applicable to software systems, and competitive evaluations.
+When evaluating the usability of a software system, Lewis~\cite{lewis_system_2018} recommends performing norms-based evaluations, where software system usability is evaluated against standards for usability generally applicable to software systems, and competitive evaluations.
 Norms-based evaluations are insufficient by themselves because they may be unduly harsh or lenient based on the category of software being considered.
 To conduct a competitive evaluation of go-cart.io's usability, we performed a survey of similar cartogram generation tools.
-At present, the fBlog Online Cartogram Tool is the only such tool that is web-based and does not require users to download any software program or browser plugin.
+At the time of the experiment, the fBlog Online Cartogram Tool was the only such tool that is web-based and does not require users to download any software program or browser plugin.

-Figure~\ref{fig:fblog-interface} shows a screenshot of the fBlog user interface, which has a more linear layout than go-cart.io.
-To generate a cartogram, users must:

-\begin{enumerate} \item Select whether they would like to generate a cartogram of the United States or Europe. \item Input numeric data and colors for each region of the selected geography in the text boxes on the page.
+Fig~\ref{fig:fblog-interface} shows a screenshot of the fBlog user interface, which has a more linear layout than go-cart.io.
+To generate a cartogram, users must: \begin{enumerate} \item Select whether they would like to generate a cartogram of the United States or Europe. \item Input numeric data and colors for each region of the selected geography in the text boxes on the page.
 Alternatively, users may choose from a few preset numeric data sets, including population and gross domestic product, by clicking the appropriate button at the bottom-right of the numeric input section. \item Fill in the captcha and click ``Create Map''.
 The cartogram image may be previewed in the browser and downloaded in Portable Network Graphics (PNG) format; however, no interactive analysis tools are provided. \end{enumerate}